ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Policy {#ratelimit-policy-field}

-The RateLimit-Policy field response field indicates the quota associated to the client and its value is informative.
+The "RateLimit-Policy" field response field indicates the quota policies currently associated with the client.
+Its value is informative.

 The field is a non-empty List of Items.
 Each item is a [quota policy](#quota-policy).

-This field can convey the time window associated to the expiring-limit, like shown in the following example.
+This field can convey the time window associated with the expiring-limit, as shown in this example:

 ~~~ example
    RateLimit-Policy: 100;w=10
    RateLimit-Limit: 100
 ~~~

-Policies using multiple quota limits MAY be returned using multiple quota policy Items, like shown in the following two examples:
+These examples show multiple policies being returned:

 ~~~ example
    RateLimit-Policy: 10;w=1, 50;w=60, 1000;w=3600, 5000;w=86400